50 "Hickory Cane" White Dent Corn, USDA Organic, Heirloom

 Plants up to 15 ft. tall.
 Tight ears keep out ear worms.
 Large ears stay in the green milk “roasting ear” stage longer than most heirloom dents.

-The kernels of Hickory Cane are about half the size of Hickory King seeds, which is a completely different and unrelated variety of dent corn often wrongly thought to be the same.
+The kernels of Hickory Cane are about half the size of white Hickory King seeds, which is a completely different and unrelated variety of dent corn, often wrongly thought to be the same.
 I sell both varieties and know they are quite different.

 USDA Certified Organic seeds. sese